IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 Pending

 The response depends on a third party, an external event, or another internal process.
-The risk is acknowledged, but it cannot advance without an external trigger.
+The risk is acknowledged but cannot advance without an external trigger.

 Resolved

-The mitigation strategy has been fully executed, and the risk has been eliminated or reduced to an acceptable level.
-The record is retained for audit history.
+The mitigation strategy has been fully executed and the risk has been eliminated or reduced to an acceptable level.
+The record is retained for historical reference.

 Deferred